danskernesdigitalebibliotek/ddb-cover-service/infrastructure/readme.md

 # Install redis

 The application requires redis as cache and queue broker.
 We use https://github.com/bitnami/charts/tree/master/bitnami/redis chart to install redis.

-We need to make some minor configurations changes to Redis this can be done by adding a `values.yaml` that extends the helm install below with the following content.
+We need to make some minor configurations changes to Redis.
+This can be done by adding a `values.yaml` that extends the helm install below with the following content.

 ```yaml